Chile Verde (Green Pork Chili)

 • Over rice

-• With a side of Spanish rice and beans topped with fresh cilantro or diced jalapenos.
+• With a side of Mexican Rice and beans topped with fresh cilantro or diced jalapeños.

 Completed pot of warm Pork Chile Verde with a wooden spoon on the side.